|

 Garth: Twelve hundred dollars a piece.

-Interviewer: You must have fifteen, twenty thousand
+Interviewer: You must have fifteen, twenty thousanddollars worth of ornaments in there.

 Garth: This is my year's output.
 This is all hand-painted.

-Interviewer: Well, I'm afraid we--
+Interviewer: Well, I’m afraid we–

 Garth: This is twenty-four carat gold.

 [Applause.
 Pull back.
-Garth, upset, throws the
+Garth, upset, throws thecarpenter’s extension rule down in disgust.
+Fade.]Submitted Anonymously